-Allergic Living invites readers with children with allergies, asthma or celiac disease to submit that child’s story.
+Allergic Living invites readers to submit their stories – or their children’s stories – about life with allergies, asthma or celiac disease.
 We will select the best of the submissions when there are several.
 If you prefer to send an idea to see if we’re interested, that’s fine, too.
 We will let you know whether your article has been selected.

 What We’ll Need:

 - A photo, it’s as important as the words.
-So to have your story considered, please attach a photo of the child for your article.
-We love smiling young faces on our homepage!
+So to have your story considered, please attach a photo for your article.
+We love having the faces of readers or their children on our homepage!

 - Uplifting storytelling, e.g. a memorable story based on an anecdote related to allergies, asthma or celiac.

 - Can a child submit his or her own story?
 Sure, young writers are welcome, too.

 - Story Length: Please try to keep it to no more than 600 words.
 And shorter “blog posts” are also welcome.
 FYI, there is no compensation for these stories – other than the love of sharing our stories.